Note: This post contains affiliate links. Read my policy here.

 There are coupons and then there are coupons.
-And this KidStuff coupon book has the best massive pile of coupons for your local area.
-For an insane price, get high-valued coupons for your supermarket, clothing stores, restaurants, amusement parks, kid gear, and soo much more.
+And this Entertainment coupon app has more than half a million coupons for your local area, plus national retailers.
+For an insane price, get high-valued coupons for clothing stores, restaurants, cruise lines, amusement parks, arcades, craft stores, and soo much more.

 I am a Quicken fanatic.
 Seriously, the entirety of my financial life is in that glorious piece of software, and it’s the most important tool I have for managing my family’s money and planning for the future.

 I’ve been using Quicken for over a decade, and it’s grown with me beautifully over the years — now accommodating an entire family’s finances, a home mortgage, retirement accounts, multiple credit cards, investments, tax-advantaged spending accounts, educational accounts, and even business finances.

 And all of it makes pulling my numbers for tax time — or for my own review — quick and easy.